Is The Bubblews Website Over Now?

 For the record, I cashed out through the Bubblews website to get a payment on July 16th of 2015 for $50.03 because you need to have earned over $50 to cash out, and with today being October 6th, it's been well over the 60 day window they said it would take to get paid.
 It's more like 80 days now, and I haven't been paid or heard anything from them.
 And I don't expect that I'll hear anything either, especially after I publish this!
 (Laughing!)

 I did finally receive the payment that I cashed out for back in July of 2015, for $50.03.
 First, I was shocked that I actually got paid the full amount.
 I had heard so many stories of people who cashed out at around $50 and were only paid a portion of that, like $25 or $35.
 How they came up with the lower amounts that they paid, I have no idea.
-It has something to do with advertising.
+It had something to do with advertising.

 I received payment on October 23rd of 2015, so it took over three months to get a payment.
-When I think that it took me over 6 months to get up to the $50 threshold to be able to cash out, then another three months of waiting for payment, I still think that writing for Bubblews is not worthwhile.
+When I think that it took me over 6 months to get up to the $50 threshold to be able to cash out, then another three months of waiting for payment, I still think that writing for Bubblews was not worthwhile.
 That's just my opinion ~ you can draw your own conclusions and do what is best for you!

 The creators of the Bubblews website closed down the site on November 15, 2015 without explanation.
 It was a business model that was no longer able to be profitable or worthwhile.
 The owner of the site, a person named Arvind, decided to disband and remove the site.